Ports of Call

 Electrical current is 220 volts, 50Hz.
 The rounded three-pin plug is common, particularly near the border with South Africa and in Maputo.
 Two pronged, round- and flat-pin plugs are also found.

-Portuguese is the official language, and there are 13 main national languages spoken.
+Portuguese is the official language, though over 40 languages are spoken in the country.
 English is taught in secondary schools, but is only spoken in the southern tourist regions.

 Tipping has become standard practice in Mozambique, particularly in tourist areas where a tip of about 10 percent is expected in restaurants.

 Safety is not an issue for most visitors to Mozambique, but tourists should remain vigilant at all times.
 Violent crime is on the increase, particularly in the major cities and tourist areas.
 Mugging, bag snatching, and pick-pocketing is fairly common, and visitors are advised to be alert in public places, to keep valuables out of sight, and to avoid walking anywhere at night.
 All visitors, especially women, should avoid walking alone on the beach, as beaches and offshore islands are not policed, and there have been several rapes and attacks on tourists.